evrenyal/llmbus/README.md

 | **Search**             | In-App Search                               | Quickly find any prompt.                                           |
 | **Paraphrase**         | Text Rewriter                               | Rewrite text with new words, same meaning.
 Uses `phi-4:latest` by default. |

-> ðŸ’¡ *The default Ollama model is phi4:latest, but you can replace it with any model name you prefer.*
+> *The default Ollama model is phi4:latest, but you can replace it with any model name you prefer.*

 ---